Why you’ll love it

 Stop in at the Bark Mill Tavern and bakery in Swansea for a tasty snack or light meal, and a chance to visit the Bark Mill Museum.
 The quirky Pondering Frog, south of Bicheno, specialises in house-made berry ice creams, Devonshire tea (with enormous fluffy scones) and a selection of house-made cherry wines and liqueurs, preserves and local honey.
 And frogs.
 Lots of frogs…

-The Purple Possum is a café and wholefoods store in the lush mountain landscape of St Marys that also features a mini-gallery, produce garden and bric-a-brac shed, and Mount Elephant Pancakes, located in the mountains near St Marys, specialises in delicate, European-style sweet or savoury crepes, seasoned with forest, mountain and ocean views.
+The Purple Possum is a café and wholefoods store in the lush mountain landscape of St Marys that also features a mini-gallery, produce garden and bric-a-brac shed.

 You’re on the coast, on holiday, so of course you’ll want to find the best fish and chips on the island.
-If you’re interested in a takeaway menu that features locally caught lobster, then pay a visit to Oyster Bay Seafoods in the centre of Swansea or Tasmanian Coastal Seafoods at the Gulch in Bicheno.
-And don’t miss the fish punts at St Helens, including Skippers, for the freshest local fish and chips you’ll find anywhere.
+If you’re interested in a takeaway menu that features locally caught lobster, then pay a visit to the Lobster Shack or Tasmanian Coastal Seafoods at the Gulch in Bicheno.
+And don’t miss the Fish Van in Triabunna or the fish punts at St Helens, including Skippers, for the freshest local fish and chips you’ll find anywhere.

 Many restaurants and cafes on the Great Eastern Drive have outdoor dining options designed to take full advantage of the region’s scenery.
-But one of the most memorable al fresco dining experiences you can have on Tasmania’s east coast is to pack a hamper of the local produce you’ve gathered at providores, markets and farm gates along the Great Eastern Drive, match it with your favourite east coast wine or beer and unfurl your picnic blanket.
+But one of the most memorable al fresco dining experiences you can have on Tasmania’s east coast is a picnic hamper from East Coast Grazing or Bicheno Pop Up Picnic, match it with your favourite east coast wine or beer and unfurl your picnic blanket.
 Your only remaining challenge will be choosing which incredible view you’d like to soak in while you indulge your taste buds…

 Travel times and driving distances